Sephley/docs/docs/pruefung-security.md

 ```
 ## Ueb3
 The premise of this assignment is the same as Ueb2.
-To run a script as a simple Database user, use this command:
+To connect to a Database as a simple Database user, use this command:
 ```
 db2 CONNECT TO DBBW002 USER dbuser10 USING dbuser10
 ```